rooftop-media/ktty/Ribbon/README.md

 <h2 align="center"> 🎀  - KTTY's Ribbon class - 🎀</h2>

 <h4>🎀 📖 About Ribbon </h4>

+KTTY can make text pretty using a **Ribbon**.

-`Ribbon` is a datatype -- like a number, or a string, but with more options, including styling & formatting.
+A Ribbon is a custom datatype -- like a number, or a string, but with more options, including styling & formatting.

 Ribbons have:
  - Text content